osaris/sp-gestion/Readme.md

 rake db:setup
 ```

-* setup local dns or host file for *.dev resolution (native with Pow) and configure sp-gestion.dev
+* setup local dns for *.dev resolution or configure www.sp-gestion.dev and cpi-demo.sp-gestion.dev via hostfile
-  Add 127.0.0.1       cpi-demo.sp-gestion.dev and 127.0.0.1  www.sp-gestion.dev in your hosts unless you have Pow
 * browse `www.sp-gestion.dev` for home
-* browse `demo.sp-gestion.dev` for a sample account (login : demo@sp-gestion.dev | pass : demospg)
+* browse `cpi-demo.sp-gestion.dev` for a sample account (login : demo@sp-gestion.dev | pass : demospg)

+You can switch `cpi-demo` (or any other account) to demo mode by setting to `true` the `demo` flag on the `Station` model.
+Then you can generate demo data with `rake spg:reset_demo_stations`.

 Emails
 ======